Raleigh Civil War Round Table |

 Upcoming meeting of the Raleigh CWRT

-Our November meeting is scheduled for Monday, Nov.
-11th, 2024, in the beautiful and well-equipped auditorium of Raleigh's Springmoor Life Care Retirement Community.
+Our February meeting is scheduled for Monday, Feb.
+10th, 2025, in the beautiful and well-equipped auditorium of Raleigh's Springmoor Life Care Retirement Community.

 Springmoor Life Care Retirement Community